-In the mind of the average layman so far as I can judge there lurks the notion that prior to the arrival of Martin Luther on the scene of action, there had been in fact as well as in theory one holy catholic Church.
-I sometimes think that most cletgymen look back upon the pre-reformation era through the same colored spectacles.
-In truth the background out of which the forces of the Reformation emerged seethed with divisions, parties, and variations in doctrine and practise, quite as divergent in character as those which divide Christendom to-day.
+In the mind of the average layman, so far as I can judge, there lurks the notion that prior to the arrival of Martin Luther on the scene of action, there had been in fact, as well as in theory, one Holy Catholic Church.
+I sometimes think that most clergymen look back upon the prereformation era through the same colored spectacles.
+In truth, the background out of which the forces of the Reformation emerged seethed with divisions, parties, and variations in doctrine and practice, quite as divergent in character as those which divide Christendom today.
 While the revolt against Rome seems for a moment to have had the character of spontaneous unanimity, like the first outbreak of the Russian revolution, yet this was but short lived.
-Soon forces and tendencies which were to be found all through the germinat ing period of the middle ages were focusing themselves into quite definite parties.
+Soon forces and tendencies, which were to be found all through the germinating period of the middle ages, were focusing themselves into guite definite parties.

-In the autumn of 1523 a public disputation was held in one of Zurich between the Catholics and Zwilgli's party/-The point at issue being the source of final authority in differences of opinion in matters of religion and morals.
-Dr. Faber who represented the Catholic Party maintained the position that the concensus of opinion of the learned men of the Universities should decide upon all such questions, and that their decision should be final.
-It would be interesting to follow the historical steps through which this point of view evoluted into the doctrine of infallibility of the papacy.
-Yet given the situation and the premise the outcome seems inevitable and sensible,-the familiar parlimentary dictum that in a ties vote, the vote of the presiding officer is final.
+In the autumn of 1523 a public disputation was held Zurich between the Catholics and Zwingli's party, one of the points at issue being the source of final authority in differences of opinion in matters of religion and morals.
+Dr. Faber, who represented the Catholic Party maintained the position that the consensus of opinion of the learned men of the Universities should decide upon all such questions, and that their decision should be final.
+It would be interesting to follow the historical steps through which this point of view evolved into the doctrine of infallibility of the papacy.
+Yet given the situation and the premise, the outcome seems inevitable and sensible, the familiar parliamentary dictum that in a tied vote, the vote of the presiding officer is final.